supabase-community/gotrue-ex/README.md

 # GoTrue

-Elixir client for GoTrue, an authentication service that supports many methods of authentication.
+Elixir client for GoTrue, an authentication service that supports many methods of authentication with a small code footprint.

-- Email/password logins
+- Email+password logins
 - Passwordless logins with magic links
 - OAUTH2 - Google, GitHub, BitBucket, GitLab, Facebook
 - SAML (not yet implmented by this client)

 [Documentation](https://hexdocs.pm/gotrue)

+# Why?

+[GoTrue](https://github.com/netlify/gotrue) is a way of doing authentication by delagating the work to seperate service.
+It has a very slim HTTP API, requiring little maintance.
+It's also a polyglot auth solution.

+It was developed by Netlify, but this is being developed against the [supabase fork](https://github.com/supabase/gotrue)

+I think [`mix.gen.auth`] is a great solution too for serious apps, but it requires a bit more work to setup and adjust.
+For a small team, or for doing quick experiment, offloading a task like auth improves time to markte.

+This also makes it possibile to create a [supabase](https://supabase.io) client down the road.

 ## Installation